shyampurk/bluemix-parking-meter/README.md

 3. Follow the [Bluemix Documentation](https://www.ng.bluemix.net/docs/) to create your bluemix container

-4. Install the [PubNub service](https://www.pubnub.com/blog/2015-09-09-getting-started-pubnub-ibm-bluemix/) and attach it to your comtainer.
+4. Install the [PubNub service](https://www.pubnub.com/blog/2015-09-09-getting-started-pubnub-ibm-bluemix/) and attach it to your container.

 5. Install and initialize the buildpacks for [python application runtime](https://www.ng.bluemix.net/docs/starters/python/index.html)